 It is difficult to have an effective performance review without knowing what you want to get from the information you receive.
 If you do not set solid goals, it is virtually impossible to create a review that is going to return useful information.

 Make sure that each employee understands what they are supposed to achieve and how they are to go about achieving those things.
-We’ve got to ensure that people know what’s expected of them if we ever expect them to achieve it.
+In short, you should ensure that people know what is expected of them if you ever expect them to achieve it.

 It is also important that employees have input on objectives.
 If you want to increase commitment to achieving goals, ensuring employees feel like they have a voice in their assignments is an easy way to do so.

 One of the key responsibilities in assessing is giving timely feedback to your staff on their performance.
 If feedback is given as soon as possible it is easier for employees to either address the error or replicate the success.